 WRITING

-Monument (Requiem), Occupied Exhibition, Blue Mountains Cultural Centre, 2022
+Occupied Exhibition, Blue Mountains Cultural Centre, 2022

-4 Charcoals
+4 Charcoals (4 Voids)

-- Eucalyptus, from Govett’s Leap, Blackheath
+- Eucalyptus - Govett’s Leap, Blackheath

-- Eucalyptus, from Bell’s Line of Road
+- Eucalyptus - Bell’s Line of Road

-- Eucalyptus, from Evans Lookout, Blackheath
+- Eucalyptus - Evans Lookout, Blackheath

-- Eucalyptus, from Bell
+- Eucalyptus - Bell

 ______________________________________